-What relevance does the theology of personhood have for Christian ethics?
-Illustrate your answer with reference to abortion
+What relevance does the theology of personhood have for Abortion Christian ethics?

 I shall attempt to address how the theology of personhood bears on Christian ethics in very early life by tracing the development of strands of theological and ethical thought before attempting to weave them together into a rope of rational aimed at informing the decision-making process that ethically driven Christian women and men may have to face at some point in their lives.
 Central to this will be an attempt to establish the pivotal role that the personhood of developing foetuses play in the ethics and personhood theology.
 I have also questioned what right society has to have an opinion over this uniquely female of functions – the conception and nurture of their embryos and then foetuses.
 Is there a point at which a women’s embryos and foetuses are not her embryos or foetuses - but independent people with human rights and legal protection?
 If so, when does this happen and under which theological tradition?
 I will consider these questions from biblical, historical, physiological, theological and Christian ethical perspectives.
 These then will be the various strands of our rope of rational and the basis for suggestions for a future way forward.

 The chronology of Theology and Ethics of personhood